Implementing a block widget

 } );

-Your page will refresh and you should see that the SimpleBoxEditing and SmpleBoxUI plugins were loaded:
+Your page will refresh, and you should see that the editor loaded the SimpleBoxEditing and SimpleBoxUI plugins:

 CKEditor 5 implements an MVC architecture and its custom data model, while still being a tree structure, does not map to the DOM 1:1.
-You can think about the model as about an even more semantical representation of the editor content, while the DOM is one of its possible representations.
+You can think about the model as an even more semantic representation of the editor content, while the DOM is one of its possible representations.

 Read more about the editing engine architecture.